grokify/spectrum/docs/openapi3lint.md

 ### Standard Rules List

-The following standard rules are built into the `openapi3lint` More are coming soon and this is under active development, including refactoring.
+The following standard rules are built into the `openapi3lint`.
+More are coming soon and this is under active development.
+Existing proof-of-concept rules are being refactored to use the new interface.

 * `datatype-int-format-int32-int64`: reports if `type: integer` doesn't have a standard `format` set to `int32` or `int64`
 * `operation-operationid-style-camelcase`: reports if `operationId` is not camel case